akvo/akvo-flow/reports/doc/DeploymentNotes.md

     sudo ln -s /path/to/akvo-flow/reports/target/root.war /var/lib/jetty/webapps/

+### Managing the Jetty application container

-Jetty can now be started as a regular Debian system service:
+Jetty can now be managed as a regular Unix System V system service:

-    sudo /etc/init.d/jetty start    # restart and stop are also available
+    sudo /etc/init.d/jetty start        # Starts the service sudo /etc/init.d/jetty stop         # Stops the service sudo /etc/init.d/jetty try-restart  # Restarts an existing service or starts a new one

+The following commands are useful for checking on the status of a running Jetty service:

+    sudo /etc/init.d/jetty status       # Reports the status of a running service sudo /etc/init.d/jetty check        # Checks the arguments the service was run with